AavulaTharun/Ex-6-Handwritten-Digit-Recognition-using-MLP/README.md

 ## Result:
-Thus The Implementation of Handwritten Digit Recognition using MLP Is Executed Successfully.
+Thus The Implementation of Handwritten Digit Recognition using MLP Is Executed Successfully